Kamilla-Debona/distributed-biometric-platform/docs/architecture/ARCHITECTURE.md

 - Candidate search
 - Subject deletion

 The current implementation is a fake biometric engine used for development and architectural validation.

-It produces deterministic results that allow both enrollment and identification workflows to be validated without requiring a commercial biometric SDK.
+The fake engine produces deterministic search results using enrolled platform subjects, allowing the complete enrollment and identification workflows to be exercised without requiring a commercial biometric SDK.

 Future implementations may integrate commercial biometric SDKs or external biometric providers while preserving the application workflow.